abobco/Catatonia/README.md

  npm install
  npm run build
  ```
- Then, host the `dist` folder to with an http server and navigate to the `index.html` file in a browser to test your local build of the game.
+ Then, host the `dist` folder with an http server and navigate to the `index.html` file in a browser to test your local build of the game.

  If you don't know how to do this, I recommend using the [http-server](https://github.com/http-party/http-server) node package.
 Install it with:
  ```